Corporate Head Office

 14.5.2 for Damage caused by delay in the carriage of Baggage, our liability is limited to 1,131 SDRs for each Passenger.

-15.1.1 Acceptance of Checked Baggage by the bearer of the Baggage Identification Tag, without complaint at the time of delivery, is prima facie evidence that it has been delivered in good condition and in accordance with the contract of carriage.
+15.1.1 For the purpose of a claim under 15.1.2, acceptance of Checked Baggage by the bearer of the Baggage Identification Tag, without complaint at the time of delivery, is prima facie evidence that it has been delivered in good condition and in accordance with the contract of carriage.